matnguyen/BIOF501A-snakemake/README.md

 # SARS-CoV-2 Genome and Spike Protein Phylogenetic Comparison Pipeline - Standard Operating Procedure
 ## Matthew Nguyen
 ## Background and Rationale
 The novel coronavirus disease 2019 (COVID-19) is a newly emerged infectious disease, currently spreading across the world.
 This disease is caused by a coronavirus named severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Undergoing vaccine efforts focus on determining ideal targets for neutralizing antibodies.
 The SARS-CoV-2 spike glycoprotein plays a key role in the receptor recognition and cell membrane fusion process ([Huang, 2020](https://www.nature.com/articles/s41401-020-0485-4#Sec1)).
-A large number of glycosylated spike protein covers the surface of the virus and binds to host cell receptor angiotensin-converting enzyme 2, mediating viral cell entry ([Letko, 2020](https://www.nature.com/articles/s41564-020-0688-y).
+A large number of glycosylated spike protein covers the surface of the virus and binds to host cell receptor angiotensin-converting enzyme 2, mediating viral cell entry ([Letko, 2020](https://www.nature.com/articles/s41564-020-0688-y)).
 Once the virus is inside the cell, the viral RNA is released, replicated, and released from the host cell.
 Therefore, the spike protein is an important target for COVID-19 vaccine and drug research.

 In order for vaccines and drugs to effectively target a protein, it must be highly conserved despite genetic differences between different isolates.
 It has been observed in other human coronaviruses that the spike protein is highly conserved, but this must also be the case for SARS-CoV-2 in order to develop an effective vaccine.
 I hypothesize that even between genetically different genomes found in one country, the spike protein sequence remains highly conserved.
-In order to study this, I have developed a pipeline that compares the phylogeny of genome sequences against the phylogeny of spike protein sequences from isolates in a country or region.
+In order to study this, I have developed a workflow that compares the phylogeny of genome sequences against the phylogeny of spike protein sequences from isolates in a country or region of interest.
 This is an important study to perform for different countries around the world, to ensure the spike protein is highly conserved across _all_ strains around the world, thus supporting that a vaccine targetting the protein would be highly effective.
-Here, I demonstrate the pipeline on SARS-CoV-2 samples from Vietnam, a smaller sample that would take less time to run.
+Here, I demonstrate the workflow on SARS-CoV-2 samples from Vietnam, a smaller sample that would take less time to run.
+The workflow can then be applied to regions of the world containing more isolates, or even on a worldwide scale analysis given enough computational power.

 The pipeline is implemented using `Snakemake` and consists of multiple steps: